AimanZaharin/Detecting-Fraud-in-Financial-Transactions-Using-Machine-Learning-and-Deep-Learning/README.md

 sometimes there are malicious transactions that are hidden behind it making the transaction to be a fraud overall.

-Therefore, I have decided to use the data that has been obtained in Kaggle and make a Digital Transaction Checker.
+Therefore, I have decided to create a Digital Transaction Checker.
 This model, will identify if a transaction is fraud based on the type of transaction, the amount that is used in transaction, the account holder’s original and new balance that will occur after the transaction.
 If there are any abnormalities in any of the variables listed based on the